 - Do not repair your bicycle.
-Cover it and keep it while the claim is proceeding.
-This may be very important evidence that you and your lawyer will need.
+Cover it, and keep it, while the claim is proceeding.
+This may be very important evidence that your personal injury lawyer will need.
 Also, keep your clothing you were wearing, shoes, bike lights, helmet, etc. and do not clean or wash them.

 - Obtain medical assistance right away.
 Obviously, if you feel injured at the scene, request transport to the hospital or have a friend or family member take you.
 You may feel like waiting it out to see if your pain or issues will resolve.
 I suggest setting an appointment right away with your family doctor, or if you do not wish to go to an emergency room, at least to a walk-in clinic.
 They will pay for the visit using your auto insurance or health insurance.